Code-Institute-Submissions/milestone-project-36/README.md

 I might like to change the way the album image appears on hovering.
 I might also add external link for the relevant album.

-#### Photos section
+#### Images section
 For the photos page I utilized the [bootstrap carousel](https://getbootstrap.com/docs/4.0/components/carousel/).
 I copied the code and modified according to my need.
 ##### Future changes
 I might change the background and add more images.

-#### Contact form
+#### Tour section
+I have used bootstrap grid system to add sample events and availability.
-The contact form appears as a pop-up when clicked on contact button.
+The contact form appears as a pop-up when clicked on enquire button.
 It contains a simple form consisting of name of the person, email address and the text area for message.
 It also includes a submit button and a reset button.
 I have used [bootstrap modal](https://getbootstrap.com/docs/4.0/components/modal/).
 ##### Future changes
 I might add more required form inputs to the form (i.e. locations, dates, type of events) and I might change the design of the tour and dates for hire listings.

 ## Technologies Used
 This project basically uses HTML5 and CSS3.
 Apart from these, I use [bootstrap classes](https://stackpath.bootstrapcdn.com/bootstrap/4.4.1/css/bootstrap.min.css) for standard css styles where I have made slight changes where necessary.
 I also have used [hover.css](https://cdnjs.cloudflare.com/ajax/libs/hover.css/2.1.1/css/hover-min.css) classes for hover effect on the menu items.
 Besides, I have tried to implement some animation effects using [CSS trick](https://css-tricks.com/) and [animasta](https://animista.net/).